bilal-dotcom/blog/clplnoyob000009jo5iow3dqx.md

 ### Penetration Testing Stages

-Penetration testing, also known as ethical hacking, is a proactive approach to identifying and addressing security vulnerabilities in a system or network.
-The process typically involves several phases to ensure a thorough assessment.
+Penetration testing, also known as ethical hacking, is an approach to identifying and addressing security vulnerabilities in a system or network.
 Here are the common phases of a penetration test:

 1. [**Reconnaissance**](https://hashnode.com/post/clpnl4j70000909l82j88gawk)